DataONEorg/member-node-info/custom_properties.md

 2012-07-23T00:00:0.000Z
 ```

+Note that in order to set any properties, the node must be registered.
+Furthermore, for the node to appear in the node list, it is necessary for the node to be approved.
+This is potentially problematic for nodes that are "upcoming" (i.e. `CN_operational_status = upcoming`) since such nodes should initially not be synchronizing.
+As such, it is necessary for an upcoming Member Node to be registered and approved, but with services flagged as being off.
+In order to prevent a node from accidentally setting node state to allow active harvesting, it is recommended that the initial node registration is created by a different subject to the node operator.
+This issue will be addressed in a later release of the infrastructure [#8058](https://redmine.dataone.org/issues/8058).

 ## Preferred Custom Properties

 The following custom properties are used by systems such as the DataONE [search interface](https://search.dataone.org) and [Member Node dashboard](https://www.dataone.org/current-member-nodes).